 When we made an appeal from Mt.
 Paektu through such publications as Samil Wolgan and Sogwang, not to forget the motherland and compatriots in the homeland, it was heard by the guerrillas and people in northern and southern Manchuria.
-There is probably no other form of information and motivation in the world more powerful than publications in their ability to quickly disseminate among millions of the masses the same ideology and fight slogans at the same time, rally them and give them organizational and ideological training.
+There is probably no other form of propaganda and agitation in the world more powerful than publications in their ability to quickly disseminate among millions of the masses the same ideology and fight slogans at the same time, rally them and give them organizational and ideological training.

-During the anti-Japanese armed struggle, our men used to call oral information "mouth gun," information through art performance "drum gun" and information through publications "brush gun" or "letter gun" in a plain language.
+During the anti-Japanese armed struggle, our men used to call oral propaganda "mouth gun", propaganda through art performance "drum gun" and propaganda through publications "brush gun" or "letter gun" in a plain language.